 CLEGGAN: Pony Trekking, Traditional Music, Beaches, Fishing, Seaside Walks, Ancient Sites, Ferries to the Islands of Inishbofin and Inishturk from Cleggan Pier, Pubs, Restaurants.

 Cleggan village is a lively spot with four pubs (Olivers, Joyces, Newmans, and The Pier Bar) There is traditional music regularly and an excellent restaurant in Oliver’s Bar.
-If you are looking for a different food experience, make sure to add The Sea Hare at the Pier Bar to your itinerary, or book a pick up box to bring home with you.
+If you are looking for a different food experience, make sure to add The Sea Hare at the Pier Bar to your itinerary, or book a pick up a takeaway box to bring home with you.
 Near the pier you will also find a well stocked general shop, a ticket office for the Ferry service to Inishbofin, and a shop selling marine supplies and fishing tackle.
+There is a kids playground next to the Cleggan community centre, fishing tackle.
 There is a kids playground next to the Cleggan community centre.